 State District Attorneys Association working to block clemency hearings for death row inmates

-BATON ROUGE- The State District Attorneys Association is working on a plan to have a judge intervene to stop the pardon board from conducting clemency hearings for inmates sitting on death row.
+BATON ROUGE - The State District Attorneys Association is working on a plan to have a judge intervene to stop the pardon board from conducting clemency hearings for inmates sitting on death row.

-Last week, Governor John Bel Edwards issued a strongly worded letter to the pardon board that he appoints— urging them to take action.
-The LDAA said the board can't violate it's own rules and believes and hearings for individuals who are ineligible shouldn't happen.
+Last week, Governor John Bel Edwards issued a strongly worded letter to the pardon board that he appoints — urging them to take action.
+The LDAA said the board can't violate its own rules and beliefs and hearings for individuals who are ineligible shouldn't happen.

 "We were surprised that they reversed themselves that quickly.
 If you recall, they unanimously voted to not consider waiving their rules as it relates to this process," LDAA Executive Director Loren Lampert said.